 But again, Button is not meant to supplant other mobile tech.
 We’ve taken strides to ensure all advertiser data makes it to those platforms for partners such as AppsFlyer, Adjust, and others.

 Looking beyond mobile and app, what can Button offer Awin brands to improve their affiliate programs?

 One Awin brand, a leading sports apparel company that’s on Button Evolution, has already experienced a 108% increase in revenue against its return on advertising spend target.
-We were able to determine that 7% cashback rate maximises for both conversion and efficiency while a 13% cashback rate maximises for revenue, with both rates far exceeding the brand's ROAS targets.
+We were able to determine that 7% cashback rate maximizes for both conversion and efficiency while a 13% cashback rate maximizes for revenue, with both rates far exceeding the brand's ROAS targets.
 From this, we pinpointed the rates that delivered the highest lifetime value and average order values.

 A good example of this in the wild is seen in many rewards-based publishers.
 I see the same exact offers for cosmetics and back-to-school gear as my sister.
 I don’t have kids and I don’t wear makeup.
 At Button, we think by providing the right users with the right creatives at the right time, that would yield better engagement, sales, and satisfaction for customers, publishers and brands.

 Button's new personalization solution presents each individual consumer with the most relevant offer through machine-learning-driven ranking to maximize the efficacy of every dollar spent by marketers.
 By modeling user preferences and past purchase behavior, every customer is shown a unique experience leading to higher revenue and engagement.
 This product is built to directly integrate with brand CRMs so first-party data from brands and advertisers can be used to enable precise, secure, and privacy-first targeting to yield never-before-seen capabilities and results in affiliate marketing.